 Making Air New Zealand's replica uniforms

-For Air New Zealand’s 75 year anniversary exhibition the airline required many of the historical uniforms to be re-created, either to go on display or to be worn by staff for celebratory events.
-The job of creating the replicas was given to Barbara Darragh who organised the process, and Marion Olsen who was the patternmaker and cutter for the project.
+For Air New Zealand’s 75 year anniversary exhibition the airline required many of the historical uniforms to be recreated, either to go on display or to be worn by staff for celebratory events.
+The job of creating the replicas was given to costume designers Barbara Darragh, who organised the process, and Marion Olsen, who was the patternmaker and cutter for the project.
 The New Zealand Fashion Museum wanted to find out more about the project and was fortunate enough to do the following Q&A with Barbara and Marion.

 New Zealand Fashion Museum: What was the process like from the initial research to finishing the replicas and how long did it all take?

-Barbara Darragh: The research for reproduction was all sourced from wonderful research by the Air New Zealand research department, as they were gathering information for the Air New Zealand 75 year anniversary exhibition in Wellington.
-The period of time was approximately 3 months from measuring the original garments to delivery to Air New Zealand.
+Barbara Darragh: The research for reproduction was all sourced from the wonderful work done by the Air New Zealand research department, as they were gathering information for the Air New Zealand - Celebrating 75 years of flying exhibition in Wellington.
+The period of time was approximately three months from measuring the original garments to delivery to Air New Zealand.

-Marion Olsen: All the research and information was handed to me by Barbara Darragh (and Bob Buck for the Te Papa display).
+Marion Olsen: All the research and information came to me from Barbara Darragh (and Bob Buck for the Te Papa display).
 Also having most of the originals available to us was a tremendous help.
 I cannot remember the actual man hours but I do know the entire job took several months.

-NZFM: How did you source the original garments and what was it like to work with them?
+NZFM: How did you access the original garments and what was it like to work with them?

 NZFM: Was there anything that you were surprised or excited by when you got to inspect the originals?

-Marion Olsen: The earliest original available to us was the Dior designed suit, made about the time I started my career in the fashion industry, so it was more nostalgia than surprise for me.
+Marion Olsen: The earliest original available to us was the Dior designed suit.
+Made about the time I started my career in the fashion industry with El Jay, so it was more nostalgia than surprise for me.
 It was interesting to see the manufacturer’s labels inside some of the garments, labels that were well known in the 60s and 70s but don’t exist now.

-Barbara Darragh: I was surprised and delighted with the amount of detail in some of the uniforms, especially the beautiful Vinka Lucas uniform with framed covered buttons, handmade button holes, the detailed screen printed blouse worn under the jacket and the machine stitching of the uniforms hats - time and labour not given to uniforms today.
-Many of the uniform hats were also labour intensive as Hills hats gave of their time to recreate them so well.
+Barbara Darragh: I was surprised and delighted with the amount of detail in some of the uniforms, especially the beautiful Vinka Lucas uniform with its framed covered buttons, handmade buttonholes, the detailed screen printed blouse worn under the pinafore dress and the machine stitching of the uniforms hats - time and labour not given to uniforms today.
+Many of the uniform hats were also labour intensive and Hills Hats recreated them so well.

 NZFM: Were there any challenges in trying to source similar materials to create the replicas?

-Barbara Darragh: The 1950 Barathea cloth black uniform - the cloth required a full backing to recreate the weight of cloth to the original of the time.
-All the uniform cloth required a of like fabric in a grauge cloth and dye matched to the original uniform colours- all the detailing and trims required a dye colour match.
-The button required a make, some a sculpt and the metal uniform buttons were spun cast.
-Hat felts were dyed to match the original colours, cuff links made, badges spun cast.
-The early pilot badges were beautifully made in Pakistan - thanks to Hills Hats.
-The patterns were sublimation printed by a company in Wellington.
+Barbara Darragh: The post-war barathea cloth uniform.
+The cloth required a full backing to recreate the weight of the original.
+All the uniform cloth required a like fabric in a greige, which was then dyed to match the original uniform colours.
+All the detailing and trims also required a dye colour match.
+Replica buttons and cuff links were made, some sculpted while the metal uniform buttons were spun cast as were the badges.
+The early pilot badges were beautifully made in Pakistan thanks to a Hills Hats contact.
+Hat felts were dyed to match the original colours and the facric prints were sublimation printed by a company in Wellington.

 NZFM: Were you able to do everything yourselves or did you require outside help for some of the garments?